MetNetComp/DeepGDel/README.md

 ## Output Details

-The output gene deletion strategies are saved as a CSV file in the following directory: `Data/<model>/Results/all_metabolites_predictions.csv`.
+DeepGDel saves the output gene deletion strategies as a CSV file in the following directory: `Data/<model>/Results/all_metabolites_predictions.csv`.

 The output CSV represents a **Metabolite × Gene** matrix, where: